Student writing

-Your text should always be reader-friendly.
-A common misconception is that a text will be more academic and credible if it contains complicated words.
-In fact, complicated language can hinder readability and lead to the reader not understanding your message.
-The subject you are writing about may be complicated, abstract and contain new information for the reader, but the language should be simple and clear and serve as a tool to clarify and explain complicated phenomena.
-Therefore, the keywords when writing are: write simply, clearly and reader-oriented.
+A common misconception is that a text becomes more academic and credible when we use complicated words.
+In reality, overly complex language can hinder readability and prevent the reader from understanding the message.
+While the subject you are writing about may be complex, abstract, or unfamiliar to the reader, your language should remain simple and clear, serving as a tool to clarify and explain intricate concepts.
+Therefore, the key principles of effective writing are: write simply, clearly, and with the reader in mind.

 Academic language

-During your studies, you will write various reports, essays and learning academic papers where you are expected to follow a standard structure for an academic text and use academic language.
-Academic language is formal language that follows the rules of the English writing.
-Formal language is factual, correct and free from frills or unnecessary amplification, for example words such as very, incredible and really.
+During your studies, you will write various reports, essays and degree theses where you are expected to follow a standard structure for an academic text and use academic language.
+Academic language is formal language that follows English grammar rules.
+Formal language is factual, correct and stripped of embellishments and unnecessary intensifiers, such as very, incredible and really.

 Academic language is characterised by clarity and precision, leaving no room for the reader to interpret the text or to read between the lines.
-Academic language is concise, which means that you express yourself in a tight and fairly concise manner.
-Therefore, you should revise your text several times so that you find the right wording and delete unnecessary explanations or descriptions.
+Academic language is concise, which means expressing yourself in a tight and fairly concise manner.
+Therefore, you should revise your text several times to find the right phrasing and delete unnecessary explanations or descriptions.

-Academic language is factual and objective and you approach the subject neutrally.
-In the introduction and in the final discussion of the text, you can express more subjective thoughts.
+In academic writing, you primarily remain neutral towards the subject.
+In the introduction and the final discussion of the text, you may express more subjective thoughts and reasoning.

-The tone and language of an academic text should therefore be objective and neutral.
-This leads some people to confuse it with the concept of impersonality, and to believe that there should not be a personal voice in a text.
-This is a misconception because every writer has their own voice and way of expressing themselves.
-You can write about a phenomenon or theory in a neutral way without giving your own view on the matter, but at the same time be visible in the text through your narrative voice and the meta-language you use.
+The tone and language of a scientific text should therefore be objective and neutral.
+This leads some to confuse it with the concept of being impersonal and to believe that a personal voice has no place in the text.
+This is a misconception, as every writer has their own voice and unique way of expressing themselves.
+You can describe a phenomenon or theory in a neutral way without providing your own opinion on the matter, while still being present in the text through your narrative voice and the metatext you use.

-To become a good writer, feel comfortable when writing, and get an idea of the language commonly used, you need to read specialist texts within your own field.
-You also need to write a lot and work on your texts.
+To become a skilled writer and feel comfortable writing your own texts, you need to read academic texts within your field to get a sense of the language used.
+You also need to write frequently and revise your texts.
 The more you read and write, the better you will become!

 Examples of how you give the reader directions by using metatext:

-Metatext is a way of tying your text together.
-If there is no metatext, your text will look unfinished and it will seem as if you have just written bullet points without thinking about making the text pleasant and reader-friendly for the reader.
+Metatext is a way to tie your text together.
+If there is no metatext, your text will look unfinished and it will seem as though you have just written bullet points without considering the reader.

 Write like a pro External link